Olen/thunderbid-shortcut-addon/README.md

 The keyboard shortcut `Alt-o` moves the selected messages to the folder `okmail`

-The keyboard shortcut `Alt-b` marks the message as spam and moves it to the folder `badmail`
+The keyboard shortcut `Alt-j` marks the message as spam and moves it to the folder `badmail`